New York City Resident Killed In Pedestrian Crosswalk Car Accident

 You Have a Limited Time to File a Claim

 New York’s statute of limitations for wrongful death is two years.
-If your loved one passed away due to another party’s negligence in New York, Oresky & Associates, pllc can represent you in your quest for justice.
-Call us today for a no-cost, no-obligation consultation: 718-993-9999.
+If your loved one passed away due to another party’s negligence in New York, an experienced car accident attorney in the Bronx, Queens, or Manhattan at Oresky & Associates, PLLC can represent you in your quest for justice.